Primary School Sport Funding

 What is the Sports Funding?
 The National Picture

 Sport's Funding was introduced by the government in September 2013.
 It was designed to give additional money to support school in developing Physical Education in schools and build an 'Olympic Legacy'.
-The aim of this extra funding is to impact positively on pupils' lifestyles and
+The aim of this extra funding is to impact positively on pupils' lifestyles and physical well being and make additional and sustainable improvements to the quality of PE and sports that we offer.

 Where does the money come from?

-- increase participation in physical activity
+- To increase participation in competitive sport.

 How has the money been spent?